momosetkn/doma/docs/query-dsl.rst

 Delete statement
 ============================

-For the specification of the where expression, see :ref:`criteria_where`.
+For the specification of the where expression, see :ref:`query_dsl_where`.
 The same rule is applied to delete statements.

-Delete settings (Entityql, NativeSql)
+Delete settings
 -------------------------------------

 We support the following settings: